 - 1. Place all of the marked and unmarked macaroni pieces back into the bag.
 Reach in and grab a small handful of pieces, and place these pieces off to the side.
 You no longer need these pieces. - 2.
-Scoop some of the macaroni pieces out of the bag, and mark them with you're a new colored marker.
+Scoop some of the macaroni pieces out of the bag, and mark them with a new color of marker.
 Remember that you should have at least 30 pieces, but not more than half of the bag.
 (If some of the pieces you pulled out had been marked in Survey I, it's okay-just ignore the old marking and place a new marking on the piece.) - 3.
-Count the total number of marked pieces (M1), and record this number in the table below. - 4.
+Count the total number of pieces marked with the new color (M1), and record this number in the table below. - 4.
 Place these marked pieces back into the bag and shake it. - 5.
 Scoop out some of the macaroni pieces again.
 This is your new sample group.
 Count the number of marked pieces that were in the sample (M2), and record this number in the table below.
+(Remember, if any of the pieces have the old color on them, just ignore it.
+You are only counting pieces marked with the new color.)
 Then count the total number of pieces you scooped out of the bag (N), and record this number in the table below.